 Note: You will be able to see the names of the students next to their answers.
 Note that this is not the case for students, students will only be able to see a list of anonymised answers when you enable this during the setup.

 Click ← in the top right corner of the screen to go back to an overview of all the practice questions/comments added to the document.
 You can sort this list on latest activity, location, most upvotes, or most comments.
 This way you can sort comments on what is relevant to you to know before the next offline contact moment.
 For example, discussing those comments that are upvoted most would be relevant when students have upvoted those comments that they don't understand or that they want to hear more about.

 If you open a comment, you will see the comment and all replies.
-You can write your own response to the discussion by typing in the text field below the comment.
+As a teacher, you can also upvote comments and write your own response to the discussion by typing in the text field below the comment.